Treatment for Capsular Contracture after Breast Implants

 One of the rare complications of breast implant augmentation is capsular contracture.
-This condition occurs when the scar tissue around the breast implant hardens, which can distort the shape of the breast and may also cause discomfort or a tight feeling.
+This condition occurs when the scar tissue around the breast implant hardens.
+And can distort the shape of the breast, and may also cause discomfort or a tight feeling.
 The cause of capsular contracture is not always known.
 It can be caused by a variety of contributing factors that cause abnormal changes to the scar tissue.
-Dr. Mendieta at 4Beauty Aesthetic Institute for Plastic Surgery offers advanced treatments for capsular contracture after breast implants at our medical clinic in Miami, FL.
+Dr. Mendieta at 4Beauty offers advanced treatments for capsular contracture after breast implants at our Miami center for plastic surgery.

 What Causes Capsular Contracture After Breast Implant Augmentation?